 What does negative dilute mean?

 A negative dilute drug test result typically means that the urine sample provided during drug testing was diluted, potentially masking the presence of drugs.
-Dilution can occur when individual drinks excessive amounts of water or fluids before the drug test, which can lead to higher urine output and lower concentrations of drugs in the urine.
+Dilution can occur when an individual drinks excessive amounts of water or fluids before the drug test, which can lead to higher urine output and lower concentrations of drugs in the urine.

 Creatinine is a natural waste product of muscle metabolism and is used as a marker of urine concentration.
 If the creatinine level in a urine sample is below the normal range i.e. 20mg/dL, it may indicate that the sample is diluted.

-What to do after a negative dilute test
+What to do after a negative dilute test?

 If a drug test comes back negative dilute here are the general guidelines provided by the DOT (Department of Transportation) that can be used for non-DOT companies as well: